keozx/CleanRx/README.md

 I rant about the possible reasons we fail to implement SOLID and company successfully in my blog's book review on Adaptive Code: https://www.jorgecastro.dev/posts/book-review-adaptive-code-agile-coding-with-design-patterns-and-solid-principles-4c82/

+>*I believe the main reason behind bad software design existance is we fail to communicate good software design.*

 ## Inspiration